 *In North America you can buy packaged baking crumbs ready for using in desserts like cheesecakes.
 In the U.K. these aren’t readily available, so use plain digestive biscuits and just put them in a large plastic food bag and crush them with a rolling pin until they are broken into very small crumbs.

-23cm (9 inch) springform pan or loose-bottomed pan
+You will also need a 23cm (9 inch) springform pan or loose-bottomed pan.